 8 Things to Know Before Attending a Powwow

 To Native Americans, a powwow is a time to gather and honor traditions.
-To a non-native, a powwow may be intimidating as it is a very traditional event.
-However, all are welcome to attend powwows, native or not.
-Here are 8 things to know in preparation for attending this traditional celebration of Native American heritage.
+To a non-native, a powwow may be intimidating as it is a traditional event.
+However, all are welcomed and encouraged to to attend powwows!
+Here are eight things to know in preparation for attending this traditional celebration of indigenous peoples’ heritage.

-A good rule of thumb is to listen to the Master of Ceremonies (Emcee) and watch the crowd.
-There will be times where you should be standing out of respect for some songs.
+A good rule of thumb is to listen to the master of ceremonies and watch the crowd.
+For example, there will be times where you should be standing out of respect for some songs.

 Everything revolves around the circle at a powwow.
 It represents the never-ending cycle of life and has no beginning or end.
 It should be noted that you are not to walk through the middle of the circle, as it is special space.
 Always walk around the circle.

 The drum circle is very important and always prominent at a powwow.
 The drums represent uniting the people and is the heartbeat of the gathering.
 The drum circle controls the energy of the powwow and is an integral part of controlling the flow and pace of the dancing.

 One of the most beautiful and outstanding things at a powwow are the gorgeous beaded articles and accessories worn by the dancers and powwow participants.

 One important thing to remember about this native dress is that these are not costumes, but should be referred to as regalia.

 Each dancer’s regalia is special them as they are typically handmade and are considered to be spiritual articles.
 Each piece can take months to complete and may have been passed down for generations.

 Remember to ask a dancer before touching their regalia and before you take photos of them outside of the circle.
 If you are unsure of when photos are permitted, be sure to listen to the master of ceremonies.
 They will help to clarify when photography is not permitted.